hackclub/hackclub/workshops/pcb_intro/README.md

 ## Part Selection

-Step 0 of designing a board is to clearly what problem you need the board to solve.
+Step 0 of designing a board is to clearly define what problem you need the board to solve.
 Here, we are making a fancy level.
-The primary goal is demonstrating different electronics concepts related to PCB making.
-The secondary goal is to have an attractive and fun level.
+The primary goal is to demonstrate electronics and PCB concepts.
+A secondary goal is to have an attractive and fun level.

 Now, Step 1 of designing a board is selecting your core components.

-1. Microcontroller: Atmega328P.
-The Atmega series is the most robust and common 8-bit MCU in the maker community, being used in nearly all Arduinos ever since the beginning.
+1. Microcontroller: ATmega328P.
+The ATmega series is the most robust and common 8-bit MCUs, being used in many Arduinos since the beginning.
 Additionally, it requires very few external components and runs over a wide range of voltages (1.8V-5.5V).
 It's also one of the very few microcontrollers that is a *Basic Part* on JLCPCB.
-And, is available in a QFP package so it can be hand-soldered.
-Many other microcontrollers are cheaper and faster than the Atmega328P, but none are as robust.
+And, it's available in a QFP package so it can be hand-soldered.
+It doesn't have many fancy features, but it's simple and robust.

 2. USB-Serial Interface: CH340N.
-Because the Atmega328P doesn't have built-in USB, we need a USB-UART IC. @hugo said that the CH340C worked well for him, and it's very cheap, so I'm using it too.
+Because the ATmega328P doesn't have a built-in USB interface, we need a USB-UART IC. @hugo said that the CH340C worked well for him, and it's very cheap, so I'm using it too.
 The CH340N is the cheapest IC from the CH340 series that has an integrated clock, meaning fewer components are needed.

-3. LEDs: WS2812B or equivalent.
-The size is dictated by your PCB design, you could get the original 5x5mm WS2812, or 3.5x3.5mm WS2812-MINI, or 2x2mm WS2812-2020 or an equivalent clone.

-4. Pinout: While not technically a component, we will follow the standard Arduino Nano pinout.
-This really doesn't matter, unless you value your future self's sanity when trying to wire up new components.
+3. Pinout: While not technically a component, we will follow the standard Arduino Nano pinout.
+This really doesn't matter— unless you value your future self's sanity when trying to wire up new components.

-Okay, now on to the actual circuitry.
+Okay, now on to the actual circuit.

 ## Core (Microcontroller)

-First, we place the heart of our system, the ATMEGA328P, in the TQFP pacakge.
+First, we place the heart of our system, the ATmega328P, in a TQFP package.

 ### Power

 <span class=kicad-img>![](./1.png)</span>
 <span class=easyeda-img>![](./e1.0.png)</span>

-Then, we need to connect the core power pins to power *nets*, and place *decoupling capacitors*.
+Then, we need to connect the power pins to power *nets* and place *decoupling capacitors*.

-Nets: Nets, like VCC and GND serve as abstractions for actual connections in our schematic.
-If we literally connected every single chip to a central VCC and GND point in our schematic, it would be very messy.
-These symbols tell the PCB Design software that we need to connect those pins, while keeping the schematic clean.
+**Nets**: Nets like VCC and GND serve as abstractions for actual connections in our schematic.
+If we connected every single chip to a central VCC and GND point in our schematic, it would be very messy.
+These symbols tell the PCB Designer that we need to connect those pins while keeping the schematic clean.

-Decoupling Capacitors: A decoupling capacitor is placed very close to the chip that needs or supplies power.
+**Decoupling Capacitors**: A decoupling capacitor is placed very close to the chip that needs or supplies power.
 When a chip suddenly demands power, it provides it while the battery and other components ramp up.
 So, these have to be as close to their IC as possible.

 <span class=easyeda-img>